 - Endometrial sampling.
-This is where a thin tube is passed into the uterus.
+This is a procedure in which a thin tube is passed into the uterus.
 Gentle suction is used to obtain small samples (biopsies) of the uterine lining (endometrium).
 This is usually done without an anaesthetic.
 This is more likely to be done if you are aged over 45 years, have persistent bleeding or have tried treatment without it helping.
 The samples are looked at under the microscope for abnormalities.

-- Hysteroscopy.
-This is where a doctor can look inside the uterus.
+- A hysteroscopy.
+This is a procedure in which a doctor can look inside the uterus.
 A thin telescope is passed into your uterus through your cervix via the vagina.
 This too can often be done without an anaesthetic.
 Small samples can also be taken during this test.

 - Blood tests.
-For example, if an underactive thyroid gland or a bleeding disorder is suspected.
+These may be take if, for example, an underactive thyroid gland or a bleeding disorder is suspected.

 Keeping a menstrual diary

-- If treatment is started, to assess if it is helping.
+- If treatment is started, whether it is helping.
 Some treatments take a few menstrual cycles to work fully.
 If you keep a diary it helps you to remember exactly how things are going.

 What are the treatment options for heavy periods?